ParvezAlam-AI/AI-Projects/deepseek-r1 local run/README.md

 Ollama is required to run DeepSeek R1 locally.

 🟢 Windows (via PowerShell)
-powershell
-Copy
-Edit

 winget install Ollama.Ollama
 Or, download it manually from: Ollama Official Website.

 🔵 macOS (via Homebrew)
-sh
-Copy
-Edit
 brew install ollama

 🟡 Linux
-Copy
-Edit
 curl -fsSL https://ollama.com/install.sh | sh

-📥 Download & Run DeepSeek R1
+📥 **Download & Run DeepSeek R1  **
 After installing Ollama, download DeepSeek R1 (7B) using:

 powershell
-Copy
-Edit
 ollama pull deepseek-r1:7b
 ✅ This will download and install the model locally.

 💻 Running DeepSeek R1 in the Terminal
 Once the model is installed, start chatting:

 powershell
-Copy
-Edit

 ollama run deepseek-r1:7b
 💬 This will launch an interactive chat with DeepSeek R1 in your terminal.

 🔄 Start & Stop Ollama Service
 Start Ollama in the Background:
 powershell
-Copy
-Edit
 ollama serve start
 💡 Why?
 This keeps Ollama running so you can use it in Python without restarting it each time.

 Stop Ollama Service:
 powershell
-Copy
-Edit
 ollama serve stop
 💡 Why?
 Stops the Ollama server to free up memory.

+📝 **Running Deepseek-r1 in terminal **

+ollama serve
+ollama run deepseek-r1:7b
+ollama stop deepseek-r1:7b
+CTRL + d to exit

-📝 Running the Python Chatbot
+📝 **Running the Python Chatbot **
 Once DeepSeek R1 is installed, run the chatbot script:

 powershell
-Copy
-Edit

 python deepseek_chat.py
 ✅ Example Chat Session: